Plugin: Modify the search result URL

 This setting is optional

 Freemarker template fragment that defines the new, modified live URL.
+'Parameter 1' is a unique identifier which needs to match the corresponding URL match pattern option

 The live URL will be replaced with the generated output of this Freemarker template.